-Should greater accuracy be desired in determining the optimal wire gauge, the following formula can be used: CM=K x I x LE (whereas CM represents the circular mil area of the conductor, K represents the mil-foot resistance of copper, I represents current, and L represents the length, in feet, of the round-trip cable run and E represents voltage drop in volts).
+In other words, when determining battery cable size, we need to consider the "round trip" distance.
+Wire size may be calculated with the formula CM=K x I x LE (whereas CM represents the circular mil area of the conductor, K represents the mil-foot resistance of copper, I represents current, and L represents the length, in feet, of the round-trip cable run and E represents voltage drop in volts).
 When using this equation, a K constant of 10.75 indicates copper's mil-foot resistance and voltage drop should be calculated at 3% (the standard for critical functions affecting the safety of vessel passengers.
+In most cases, it may be much simpler to use the following chart as your guideline: